Fiserv/Commerce-Hub/docs/Release-Notes-Alerts/Preview.md

 ## September 30th 2022

-Commerce Hub will target to update our environments on the following dates, however this content is subject to change based on testing results.
+Commerce Hub will target to update our environments on the following dates, however the dates and content is subject to change based on testing results.

 - **Certification:** September 12th 2022
 - **Production:** September 18th 2022